mkader/pyday/README.md

     Django
     Django apps on Azure

     Dockerfile
-    ARG IMAGE=bullseye
-    FROM mcr.microsoft.com/devcontainers/${IMAGE}

-    ENV PYTHONUNBUFFERED 1

-    RUN apt-get update && export DEBIAN_FRONTEND=noninteractive \
-        && apt-get -y install --no-install-recommends postgresql-client \
-        && apt-get clean -y && rm -rf /var/lib/apt/lists/*

-    The bullseye Docker image from the MS Container Registry for development containers (mcr.../devcontainers/${IMAGE}).
-The bullseye image is based on Debian 11, which is a popular Linux distribution.
+        ARG IMAGE=bullseye =>The bullseye image is based on Debian 11, which is a popular Linux distribution.
+        FROM mcr.microsoft.com/devcontainers/${IMAGE} => The bullseye Docker image from the MS Container Registry for development containers.

-    The PYTHONUNBUFFERED environment variable is set to 1.
-This ensures that Python output is unbuffered and sent directly to the console, which can be helpful when debugging applications.
+        ENV PYTHONUNBUFFERED 1 => Python output is unbuffered and sent directly to the console, which can be helpful when debugging applications.

-    The RUN command installs the postgresql-client package using apt-get.
-This package provides the psql command-line tool, which can be used to interact with PostgreSQL databases.
-The export DEBIAN_FRONTEND=noninteractive command is used to prevent prompts from appearing during the installation process.
+        RUN apt-get update && export DEBIAN_FRONTEND=noninteractive \ => used to prevent prompts from appearing during the installation process.
+            && apt-get -y install --no-install-recommends postgresql-client \ =>installs the client package using apt-get, provides the psql command-line tool.

-    The && apt-get clean -y && rm -rf /var/lib/apt/lists/* command is used to clean up the package cache and remove unnecessary files to reduce the size of the Docker image.
+            && apt-get clean -y && rm -rf /var/lib/apt/lists/* => clean up the package cache and remove unnecessary files to reduce the size of the Docker image.

         The provided YAML file is used to configure a Docker Compose environment for a PostgreSQL database.
 Here is an overview of what the YAML file contains:

     docker-compose.yaml
-    services:
+        services: => This defines two services - app and db.
             app:
                 build:
                     context: ..
                     dockerfile: .devcontainer/Dockerfile
                     args:
                         IMAGE: python:3.11
                     volumes:
                         - ..:/workspace:cached
                     # Overrides default command so things don't shut down after the process ends.
                     command: sleep infinity
                     # Runs app on the same network as the database container, allows "forwardPorts" in devcontainer.json function.
                     network_mode: service:db
+             The app service builds the Docker image from the dockerfile using the Python version.
+             The volumes section mounts the parent directory (..) of the .devcontainer directory to the /workspace directory in the container, allowing the local code changes to be reflected in the container.
+             The command section keeps the container running indefinitely, and network_mode section sets the network mode to be the same as the db service, allowing them to communicate with each other.
            db:
                 image: postgres:latest
                 restart: unless-stopped
                 volumes:
                     - postgres-data:/var/lib/postgresql/data
                 environment:
                     POSTGRES_DB: postgres
                     POSTGRES_USER: admin
                     POSTGRES_PASSWORD: LocalPasswordOnly
                 # Add "forwardPorts": ["5432"] to **devcontainer.json** to forward PostgreSQL locally.
                 # (Adding the "ports" property to this file will not forward from a Codespace.)
+            The db service uses the latest PostgreSQL image from Docker Hub, and volumes section mounts the postgres-data volume to the /var/lib/postgresql/data directory in the container.
+            The environment section sets the POSTGRES_DB, USER, PASSWORD env variables, which are used to create a new PostgreSQL database and user.
         volumes:
-        postgres-data:
+            postgres-data: =>

-    This defines two services - app and db.

-        The app service builds the Docker image from the dockerfile using the Python version.
-The volumes section mounts the parent directory (..) of the .devcontainer directory to the /workspace directory in the container, allowing the local code changes to be reflected in the container.
-The command section keeps the container running indefinitely, and network_mode section sets the network mode to be the same as the db service, allowing them to communicate with each other.

-        The db service uses the latest PostgreSQL image from Docker Hub, and volumes section mounts the postgres-data volume to the /var/lib/postgresql/data directory in the container.
-The environment section sets the POSTGRES_DB, POSTGRES_USER, and POSTGRES_PASSWORD environment variables, which are used to create a new PostgreSQL database and user.

-        This defines a named volume called postgres-data, which can be used to persist data across container restarts.
+            A named volume called postgres-data, which can be used to persist data across container restarts.
             Any data that is stored in the /var/lib/postgresql/data directory in the db service will be persisted in this volume.

-devcontainer.json is a configuration file used by Visual Studio Code to define a development container for a project.
+    devcontainer.json -  is a configuration file used by VSC to define a development container for a project.
         It specifies the development environment, including the Docker image to use, the container configuration, and the extensions to install in the container.

-devcontainer.json: Top level config
         Configuration needed to work with the Docker files:
             "name": "python-db-copilot",  => Sets the name of the development container to python-db-copilot.
             "dockerComposeFile": "docker-compose.yaml", => Specifies the Docker Compose file to use when building the dev container.
             "service": "app", => Specifies which service in the Docker Compose file to use as the main dev environment.
             "workspaceFolder": "/workspace", => Specifies the workspace folder in the container that will be mapped to the local project directory.
             "forwardPorts": [5432], => Specifies which ports to forward from the container to the local machine.
                                        In this case, it forwards port 5432, which is the default port for PostgreSQL.
             "portsAttributes": {
                 "5432": {"label": "PostgreSQL port", "onAutoForward": "silent"}
             }, => Provides additional attributes for the forwarded port.
 In this case, a label to identify the forwarded port and sets the onAutoForward attribute to "silent", which means that VSC Code will automatically forward the port without prompting the user.

         Installing extensions:
             "ms-python.python", => Official Python extension for VSC, it provides features such as linting, debugging, code completion for Python.
             "ms-python.vscode-pylance", => An optional language server for Python that provides more advanced type checking and autocomplete features.
             "charliermarsh.ruff", => This extension provides support for the Ruff database migration tool.
             "ms-python.black-formatter", =>  This extension provides support for the Black code formatter for Python.
             "mtxr.sqltools", => General-purpose SQL extension that provides features(syntax highlighting, code completion, and database management.)
             "mtxr.sqltools-driver-pg", => This is a PostgreSQL driver for the SQL Tools extension.
             "ms-vscode.vscode-node-azure-pack" => Provides support for developing and deploying Node.js applications to Azure.

         Configuring SQLTools extension:
             "sqltools.connections": [
                 {
                     "name": "Local database",
                     "driver": "PostgreSQL",
                     "server": "localhost",
                     "port": 5432,
                     "database": "postgres",
                     "username": "admin",
                     "password": "LocalPasswordOnly"
-            },
-            {
+                }